hetal81/Extension-get-started/create-extension.md

 ![extension_launch](https://cdn.pixelbin.io/v2/himanshu01010/original/Extension-build/extension_launch.png)

-Congratulations you have created your first extension.
-Start building your extension features by using our APIs and SDKs.
+Congratulations!!
+You have created your first extension.
+Now, start building your extension features by using APIs and SDKs.